CERVICAL RETROLISTHESIS

 Cervical Retrolisthesis Treatment Options:

 The management of cervical retrolisthesis is multifaceted, aiming to alleviate symptoms, restore spinal stability, and improve the overall quality of life for affected individuals.
-Additionally, conservative approaches are often the initial line of treatment and may include physical therapy, pain management, and exercise programs designed to strengthen the supporting muscles and improve posture.
+Additionally, conservative approaches provide the initial line of treatment and may include physical therapy, pain management, and exercise programs designed to strengthen the supporting muscles and improve posture.
 In addition, doctors may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) and muscle relaxants to manage pain and inflammation.

 Non-Surgical Treatments for Cervical Retrolisthesis